 for public bodies

-- copy of the resolution, law, decree or decision establishing the public body; or, failing that, any other official demonstrating its status as a public body AND
+- copy of the resolution, law, decree or decision establishing the public body; or, failing that, any other official document demonstrating its status as a public body AND

 for businesses and other types of organisation